jrybergDemo/az-tf-gh/README.md

 - Active Subscription
 - Service Principal with federated credential
   - Use the [bootstrap script](bootstrap-remote-backend.ps1) to create the Service Principal and [federated credential](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-an-azure-active-directory-application-and-service-principal)
-  - **IMPORTANT**: Make sure to copy down the Service Principal's Application ID from the output to save as a GitHub secret
+  - **IMPORTANT**: Make sure to copy down the Service Principal's Application ID from the output to save as a GitHub secret.
+If forgotten, simply rerun the bootstrap script again to output the Application ID.
 - Resources to support Terraform remote backend
   - Use the [bootstrap script](bootstrap-remote-backend.ps1) to deploy the following resources:
     - Resource Group